 - Basic binoculars and wildlife field guides.
 These can be borrowed from the front desk staff by leaving a driver’s license.

 Join naturalists for a guided bird walk Saturdays and Sundays at 8:30 a.m. year round.
+Advanced registration is required.
+Call or stop in at the Visitor Center Front Desk to register beginning the Sunday prior to the date you wish to attend.
 Meet at the east-side blind.
-Beyond the regular day-use fee, there is no cost for the bird-walk.
+Beyond the regular day-use fee, there is no cost for the bird walk.